 - In whole or in part, the property is located in a 100-year floodplain, a 500-year floodplain, or a reservoir.

 Any insurance company, including the National Flood Insurance Program, has received a claim for property damage from the seller.
 That asset is covered by flood insurance.
 Flood damage to sellers’ assets has also been covered by FEMA or the US Small Business Administration (SBA).

 3. Assemble the Whole Document

 When preparing to sell a home that has been flooded, documentation is essential.
-Gather all reports and receipts relevant to the corrective steps you took, such as Items that were done to repair the damage that the flood had caused.
+Gather all reports and receipts relevant to the corrective steps you took, such as Items that were done to repair the damage the flood had caused.

 4. Rely on Top Realtors for Guidance

-If Flood damage was not disclosed.
+Suppose Flood damage was not disclosed.
 Legal action may be taken.
 If your buyer thinks you’re not going to show up.
 You can conduct interviews with some or all of the recommended agents and choose who you wish to work with.
 The stress of selling a flooded house will be substantially reduced if you have an expert on your side.

 5. Selling a Flooded House to Investors